 - Sending gift cards

-Without further ado, let’s get started.
+So without further ado, let’s get started.

 Black Friday in the US is the day right after Thanksgiving that marks the beginning of the holiday season.

-This means that consumers start preparing their shopping plans and retailers take advantage of it to heavily promote their products.
+This gives consumers time to start preparing their shopping plans and retailers also get to take advantage of the day to heavily promote their products.

-Is something similar expected for 2022?
+Is something similar expected for 2023?

 The numbers say it all.

-When should you start preparing for it?
+So, when should you start preparing for the big day?

 Let’s get into it.